tmllab/2026_CVPR_CASG/README.md

 ### 2. Prompt Preparation
 Prompt datasets are provided in the `prompts/` directory, including the raw prompts and related metadata (e.g., grounded category and GPT-evaluated category).

-- For T2VSafetyBench, we only keep the prompts that are relevant to our 7 safety categories for a fair comparison.
+- Follow SLD's setting, we focus on 7 harmful content categories (Hate, Harassment, Violence, Self-harm, Sexual content, Disturbing content, Illegal activities),  which are commonly used in T2I safety research.
+For T2VSafetyBench, we only keep the prompts that are relevant to our 7 safety categories for a fair comparison.
 - You can also provide your own prompts by creating a `.txt` file with one prompt per line and placing it under `prompts/{dataset_name}/{class_name}.txt`.
-You can then specify the dataset name and class name in the generation command (`python -m src.prompt`).
+You can then specify the dataset name and class name in the generation command.

 ### 3. Image Generation
 We support multiple T2I safety methods, including our proposed CASG and several baselines: